Shuffle algebras associated to surfaces: Geometry of the moduli space of sheaves

 is a smooth morphism. \\

 \end{proposition}

-\begin{proof} Recall that $\bfZ$ is the set-theoretic zero locus of a section $s$ of a vector bundle on a smooth space (since $\CM$ is smooth, so are projective bundles over it), and $\fZ$ is the derived zero locus of $s$.
-To show that these are equal, we must show that the section is regular, and to do so it suffices to show that $\bfZ$ has expected dimension.
-In fact, we will even show that the dimensions of the tangent spaces of $\bfZ$ are equal to the expected dimension \eqref{eqn:expected dimension}, which will also prove the smoothness of $\bfZ = \fZ$.
+\begin{proof} Recall that $\bfZ$ is the set-theoretic zero locus of a section $s$ of a locally free sheaf on a smooth space (since $\CM$ is smooth, so are projective bundles over it), and $\fZ$ is the virtual zero locus of $s$.
+To show that $\fZ \cong \bfZ$, we must show that the section is regular, and to do so it suffices to show that $\bfZ$ has expected dimension.
+In fact, we will even show that the dimensions of the tangent spaces of $\bfZ$ are equal to the expected dimension \eqref{eqn:expected dimension}, which will also prove the smoothness of $\bfZ \cong \fZ$.
 By a general argument pertaining to moduli spaces of flags of sheaves, the space:

 consists of pairs of extensions which are compatible under the inclusion $\CF' \subset \CF$: